NEW YORK—“The results are in, and to put it mildly, comrades, it ain’t pretty.”

 Sims emphasized coalitions and pushed back against any urge to go it alone or retreat into isolation at this crucial moment.
 “Coalitions, united front efforts, are a way of life for the Communist Party…and when we say coalitions and united fronts, we mean building unity of action on issues with anyone who agrees to work on the issue, without preconditions.”

-While many may be disappointed about the direction this or that group of voters broke when it comes to Trump, now is no time to question the people’s front strategy.
+While many may be disappointed about the direction this or that group of voters broke when it came to voting for Trump, now is no time to question the people’s front strategy.

 “I hear some are questioning coalitions, claiming it doesn’t work, or if they favor coalition, it’s proposed that we bond with the sectarian left.
 That would lead us down a narrow path precisely when we need to build ties and influence broad sections of the population – including those influenced by Trump.
 That’s where the action is.”